ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 xclip -selection clipboard    # copy to clipboard xclip -selection clipboard -o # paste from clipboard
 ```

+## GNU
+- started by richard stallman in 1984
+- gaol is to make free open source software, believes selling propietary software is immoral
+- big projects
+    - GIMP - Gnu image processing/editor
+    - GNOME - a graphical desktop environment
+        - KDE came first, but some devs didnt like that Qt wasnt totally free, so started GNOME
+            - Qt is owned by trolltech, an oslo company, and offers it for free if u build free software
+    - gcc/g++ - GNU compiler/toolchain for c/c++
+    - Hurd - a OS, never took off as linux dominated

+## UBUNTU/DEBIAN
+- lsb_release -a        - show distro name and version
+    - LTS releases every 2 years, support for 5 years
+    - regular releases every year, support for 9 months

 ## RASPBIAN
 - `rpi-imager` deb package